uf-hobi-informatics-lab/converter_cluster/README.md

 #### 1. run

-This should be the primary command send to the cluster.
+This should be the primary command sent to the cluster.
 Calling `run` boots a cluster, submits a specified file, and then shuts down the cluster.
 This command requires a file for input and takes in any args that file may have.
 Since a file must be passed in for this command, the cluster will be named after the passed in file name.

 *Accepted Flags:*